 \paragraph{Availability.} We are interested in determining which DoH resolvers are still active and responding to queries.
 We define a resolver as unresponsive from a given vantage point if we fail to receive \emph{any} response to the queries issued from a particular server.

 \paragraph{Latency.} We performed network latency measurements for each recursive resolver.
-Each time we issued a set of DoH queries to a resolver, we also issued four ICMP ping messages and computed the average round-trip time.
+Each time we issued a set of DoH queries to a resolver, we also issued a ICMP ping message and noted the round-trip time.
 This enabled us to explore whether there was a consistent relationship between high query response times and network latency.

 \paragraph{DNS query response time.} We define DNS query response time as the end-to-end time it takes for a client to initiate a query and receive a response.
-To measure query response times with various DoH resolvers, we extended the open-source DNS measurement tool developed by Hounsel et al.~\cite{hounsel2020comparing} The tool enables researchers to issue traditional DNS, DoT, and DoH queries.
-It utilizes the \texttt{getdns} library for traditional DNS and DoT, and \texttt{libcurl} for DoH.
+To measure query response times with various DoH resolvers, we performd dig queries to the resolvers.
+We used the public, open-source Netrics platform~\cite{netrics} to conduct periodic measurements.
+Netrics provides a variety of open-source network measurement tests, and we added our test to this suite.
+Our tool enables researchers to issue traditional DNS, DoT, and DoH queries.

-For each DoH resolver, the tool establishes a TCP connection and an HTTPS session, encodes a DoH query, sends the query to the DoH resolver, and reports the response time to the client.
-Importantly, the tool includes the time it took to establish a TCP connection and an HTTPS session.
-We note that \texttt{libcurl} attempts to utilize TLS 1.3 when a recursive resolver supports it, and otherwise falls back to an older version (e.g., TLS 1.2).
-It also attempts to utilize HTTP/2, falling back to an older version when a recursive resolver does not support it.

-We modified the tool to support continuous DoH response time measurements across multiple days.
-We also modified the tool to enable clients to provide a list of DoH resolvers they wish to perform measurements with, preventing clients from needing to re-run the executable for each resolver (link anonymized for review).
+Our tool supports continuous DoH response time measurements.
+Clients to provide a list of DoH resolvers they wish to perform measurements with.
 After a set of measurements complete with a list of DoH resolvers and domain names, the tool writes the results to a JSON file.